D7017E/rps_server/README.md

     "shape": [height, width, channels]
 }
 ```
-image_list: An array of base64 encoded images
+image_list: Is an array of base64 encoded images.

-shape: Shape of the images in the format of [height, width, channels]
+shape: Describes the dimensions of the images in the format of [height, width, channels].

 * Response: